carlinbaert/formulation-editor/README.md

 # What

+As a user, I want to create a formulation of feed ingredients measured in tons with pricing information, so that I can get an estimate of cost.

-WPF user interface with an ASP.Net Core Restful API for pricing information
+WPF user interface with an ASP.Net Core RESTful API for pricing information

 # What (in detail)
 High level requirements: